Library Online Events FAQs

 Help!
 The event is happening now and I don’t know what to do!?

-Don’t panic.
 You can join the event by clicking on the URL emailed to you via the email address used to register for your event ticket on Eventbrite.
-This URL will take you to the Zoom website where it will prompt you to save or open the Zoom program.
+This URL will take you to the Zoom website, where it will prompt you to either save or open the Zoom program.
+If you have not received a link to join Zoom 15 minutes before the event starts, please contact us.

 Joining the online event